asliozyilmaz/congenial-barnacle/README.md

 Hi friends
-Aslı here, ı'm extremly new in coding. ı've pets which is bunnies.
+Aslı here, ı'm extremly new in coding. ı've pet which is a cute bunny.